-Great Expectations was published in Harper’s Weekly published from November 1860 to August 1861 and in All the Year Round from December 1860 to August 1861.
+Great Expectations was first published in serial form in the United States in Harper’s Weekly between November 1860 and August 1861 and in the United Kingdom in All the Year Round from December 1860 to August 1861.
+In October 1861, Chapman and Hall published the novel in three volumes.

 In 2002, Great Expectations was included in a Guardian poll of a the top 100 books of all time, nominated by writers from around the world (the only one of Dickens works to make the 100).